 The first settlement in West Seventh was known as Pig's Eye, and it was founded in 1838 by Pierre Parrantin.
 The settlement was destroyed in 1939 by the soldiers at Fort Snelling because they were expanding their boundaries.
 The settlement eventually landed in the hands of John R. Irvine who started selling firewood as fuel.
 It quickly became a commercial steamboat dock amid warehouses known as the Upper Landing.

 West Seventh has always been a welcoming home to immigrants, starting with the Germans.
 Next came the Poles and Czechs, followed by Scandinavians and Italians.
-The most recent wave of immigrants have mostly come from Mexico.

 This neighborhood has always prided itself on its transportation capacity, too.
 It started with the aforementioned river traveling, and then branched out into a horse-drawn streetcar, which was converted to being electric in 1891.
 The neighborhood now is an integral part of the highway system in St. Paul, and they're eyeing the chance to be part of the LRT system as well.